Domestic driveways

 • width at the boundary line of the block

-• the garage from the opposite side of the street showing the full view of the verge crossing.
+• the garage from the opposite side of the street showing the full view of the driveway.

-• the location of the expansion joints, construction joints and weakened plane joints as per the Standard Drawing ACTSD-0701
+• the location of the expansion joints, construction joints and weakened plane joints as per ACTSD-0701

 • the verge including evidence of replacing the topsoil, sowing of dryland grass seed mix and removal of any sleepers, stakes, fences or similar.